tud7/asset_allocation_calculator/README.md

 ## asset_allocation_calculator
-I have multiple investment accounts and from the main page, I can see the list of my stocks across my accounts, but the list is missing the allocation percentage
+I have multiple investment accounts (within the same broker) and from the dashboard, I can see the list of my stocks across my accounts group by stock symbol, but missing the allocation percentage
-For example: I invested in company XZY in 3 different accounts, and I want to see the percentage of XYZ in my portfolio.
+For example: I invested in company XZY in 3 different accounts, and I want to see the (total) percentage of XYZ in all of my accounts
-I contacted the customer service today, and they said that feature is not avaiable (sadly).
-I decide to write a simple utility to calculate the asset allocation percentage within my portfolio(s) and display the output to the screen.
+I contacted the customer service, and they said that feature is not avaiable (sadly).
+So I decide to write this simple utility to calculate the allocation percentage and simply print the output to the terminal screen.

 To call:
 ```